prebid/prebid.github.io/dev-docs/bidders/appnexus-jpt.md

 ---

 {: .alert.alert-warning :}
 Prebid.js 0.x includes two AppNexus Adaptors: `appnexus` and `appnexusAst`.
 As part of the transition to Prebid 1.0, the AppNexus AST adapter will become the standard (and only) AppNexus adapter (and be renamed to "AppNexus").
-From a developer's perspective, the primary change from the legacy adapter is that keywords must be passed using the `keywords` parameter documented below.
+From a developer's perspective, the primary change from the AppNexus (legacy) adapter to either the AppNexus AST (legacy) or Prebid 1.x adaptor is that keywords must be passed using the `keywords` parameter instead of an `"arbitraryKey"`.

 ### Bid Params